-As a longtime fan of outsider technology, I write books and magazine articles about talented engineers, designers, and energy innovators who are often as peculiar as they are passionate.
-By "outsiders," I'm thinking of technologists who may not be formally trained in their area of interest and who may work outside typical geographic business clusters.
-Great things come from the outsiders, but there's a caveat: in terms of pure efficiency, it probably makes sense to convene engineers and designers with advanced degrees rather than trawling makerspaces.
-I like the outsiders because they never start from predominant academic and professional models or even work linearly.
-They surprise us, and their solutions sometimes win the day.
+As a longtime fan of outsider technology, I write books and magazine articles about talented engineers, designers, and inventors who work outside their formal area of training.
+I like "outsiders" because they never start from predominant academic and professional models or even work linearly.
+They're often as peculiar as they are passionate, and sometimes their solutions win the day.

-My work in publications started as an editor for Wired magazine, directing sections on new technologies and design.
-After that, I moved from the Bay Area to Vermont with my family, where I have freelanced as a long-form feature writer for Wired, Popular Science, Outside, Runner's World, Businessweek, and other publications since 2002.
-I also write educational materials for the STEM and STEAM fields at WGBH Education in Boston.
-Outside of work, I nurture my interest in storytelling by serving as president of the Brattleboro Literary Festival, a classic Vermont event that attracts top authors and thousands of visitors every year.
+My work in publications started as an editor for Wired magazine, directing sections on new technology and design.
+After that, I moved with my family from the Bay Area to Vermont, where I've freelanced as a long-form feature writer for Wired, Popular Science, Outside, Runner's World, Businessweek, and other publications since 2002.
+I also write educational materials for the STEM and STEAM fields as Senior Writer at WGBH Boston.
+Outside of work, I nurture my interest in storytelling by serving as president of the Brattleboro Literary Festival, a classic Vermont event that attracts top fiction authors and thousands of visitors every year.

 Home is southern Vermont, where I share an old farmhouse with my wife, son, and daughter.
-Our property once consisted of a large 19th-century chicken coop among outbuildings, which over the years had been carefully renovated into an attractive residence by various owners.
-Since we've owned it, unfortunately, our shakey DIY skills have led us to restore the home pretty much back to its original condition—chicken coop.
+In the mid 19th century, our property consisted of a large chicken coop among outbuildings, which various owners had carefully renovated over the years into an attractive residence.
+Since we've owned it, unfortunately, our shakey DIY skills have only served in restoring the home pretty much back to its original condition—